willpatterson/SamStat/README.rst

 *******
-SamLink
+SamStat
 *******

-SamLink is a custom application for a specific bioinformatics application pipeline.
+SamStat is a custom application for a specific bioinformatics application pipeline.

-SamLink preforms the following operations on corrispoding .sam file and .gff
+SamStat preforms the following operations on corrispoding .sam file and .gff
 files:

 1. Number of lines per QNAME